gabriel-ruiz/scorelingam/README.md

     ## [1] 5000    5

-## Obtain an estimated ordering and check proportion of parents sorted after a child
+## Obtain a topological ordering estimate and check proportion of parents sorted after a child

 When estimating a topological ordering for the linear SEM, the possible options for the family argument are ‘laplace’, ‘logistic’, and ‘t’, in